beny18241/GTaskALL/README.md

 # GTaskALL

-A modern Kanban board application built with React and TypeScript.
+A modern Kanban board application built with React and TypeScript, integrated with Google Tasks.

 ## Features